narenallam/prompt-demo/README.md

 **DO Use:**
 - LCEL with | operator for chaining
 - Runnable interface (.invoke(), .stream(), .batch())
+- RunnablePassthrough for data flow
+- RunnableMap for parallel execution
+- RunnableLambda for custom functions
 - RunnableWithMessageHistory for memory
 - @tool decorator for tool definitions
 - StateGraph for complex workflows